reach2arunprakash/python3/basics/009-handy-stuff-strings.md

     ```python
     >>> "Hello {}.".format(name)
-    'Hello Akuli.'
+    'Hello Guvi.'
     >>> "My name is {} and I'm on the {} channel on {}.".format(name, channel, network)
-    "My name is Akuli and I'm on the ##learnpython channel on freenode."
+    "My name is Guvi and I'm on the ##learnpython channel on freenode."
     >>>
     ```